Hi and thank you for clicking on The Skipper.

 Yeah.
 It sounded a little something like that.

-I sprinted down the pathway through the mountains of gold.
-There was a stone doorway a little ways ahead.
-I sprinted straight to it, the deep growl of Smaug sounding from behind me.
+I sprinted down the pathway, through the mountains of gold, towards the stone doorway that I hoped was the exit.
+As I sprinted towards it, the deep growl of Smaug sounded behind me.

-I just made it through the doorway when Smaug let loose a blast of flame.
+I just made it through the doorway when Smaug unleashed a blast of flame.

 Another roar.
-Another burst of flames whipped after me.
+And another burst of flames whipped after me.

 I screamed.
 "Skip me back!
 Skip me back!
 Skip me back!"